-Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in April.
+Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in late March into April.

 plus 12% holiday pay